 Played by Mariska Hargitay

-Emmy and Golden Globe Award winner Mariska Hargitay stars as Captain Olivia Benson, a dedicated and emotionally driven detective and commanding officer of New York City's Special Victims Unit on NBC's "Law & Order: Special Victims Unit," now in its 21st season.
-She also serves as executive producer and director of the show.
+Emmy and Golden Globe Award winner Mariska Hargitay stars in "Law & Order: Special Victims Unit" as Olivia Benson, a dedicated and emotionally driven detective and commanding officer of New York City's Special Victims Unit.
+Benson is the longest-running primetime drama character in television history.

-Hargitay has garnered eight Emmy nominations for Lead Actress in a Drama Series, winning the 2006 Emmy Award for that category.
-She has also received two Golden Globe nominations for Lead Actress in a Drama Series, winning the award in 2005, in addition to six SAG nominations for Outstanding Performance by a Female Actor in a Drama Series.
-In 2017, she received her fourth Gracie Award for Outstanding Female Lead in a Drama.
-In 2013, Hargitay was honored with a star on the Hollywood Walk of Fame, next to the star of her mother, screen legend Jayne Mansfield.
+Hargitay has garnered eight Emmy Award nominations for Lead Actress in a Drama Series and won in 2006.
+She received two Golden Globe nominations for Lead Actress in a Drama Series, winning the award in 2005, and six SAG nominations for Outstanding Performance by a Female Actor in a Drama Series.
+She has won four Gracie Allen Awards for Outstanding Female Lead in 2004, 2009, 2014 and 2017.
+In 2018, she received the Crystal Nymph Award at the Monte Carlo TV Festival and won the People's Choice Award for Favorite Drama TV Star.
+In 2013, she was honored with a star on the Hollywood Walk of Fame, next to the star of her mother, screen legend Jayne Mansfield.

-Hargitay's advocacy work off-screen has earned her several honors, including Variety's Power of Women Karma Award, the Good Sister Award for Advocacy from the Children's Advocacy Center of Manhattan and the Special Ally Award from the New York State Coalition Against Sexual Assault.
+Hargitay's advocacy work off screen has earned her several honors, including Variety's Power of Women Karma Award, Good Sister Award for Advocacy from the Children's Advocacy Center of Manhattan and the Special Ally Award from the New York State Coalition Against Sexual Assault.

-Prior to "SVU," Hargitay co-starred on NBC's "ER" as Cynthia Hooper.
-She gained notice as a cast regular in the sitcom "Can't Hurry Love" with Nancy McKeon and starred on the NBC drama "Prince Street."
-Other television credits include "Seinfeld," "Ellen," "thirtysomething" and David Lynch's "Hotel Room."
+Prior to "SVU," Hargitay starred on NBC's "ER" as Cynthia Hooper.
+She gained notoriety as a cast regular in the sitcom "Can't Hurry Love" with Nancy McKeon and starred in the NBC drama "Prince Street."
+Other television credits include "Seinfeld," "Ellen," "Thirtysomething" and David Lynch's "Hotel Room."
 In 2014, Hargitay was featured on "Inside the Actor's Studio."
 She also appeared in the telefilms "The Advocate's Devil" and "Night Sins," as well as the Lifetime movie "Plain Truth."
 Her film credits include appearances in the critically acclaimed "Leaving Las Vegas," as well as Mike Myers' "The Love Guru."

 Born and raised in Los Angeles, Hargitay is the youngest daughter of Jayne Mansfield and Mickey Hargitay.
 She lives in New York with her husband, actor Peter Hermann, and their three children.